Middlemount

 Residential development activity is lower than average in Middlemount according to AreaSearch's national comparison of local real estate markets

 The small sample size means individual projects can significantly influence annual growth and relativity statistics.
-Compared to Rest of Qld, Middlemount has much lower development activity.
-Nationally, its development pattern is also below average.
+Compared to the Rest of Qld, Middlemount has much lower development activity.
+Its development pattern is also well below national averages.

 Frequently Asked Questions - Development